nirbar/PanelSwWixExtension/README.md

 - 27002: ServiceConfig error template for prompting user on errors.
 - 27003: Dism error template for prompting user on failures to add a Windows feature package.
 - 27004: Dism error template for prompting user on failures to enable a Windows feature.
+- 27005: SqlScript error template for prompting user on errors.

 ## Properties